JaviCaballero96/MA-LAMA/README.md

 The final plan is stored as final_plan.txt (and final_plan_time.txt, with per-action timing).

-## --- If you want to validate a generated plan ---

-validate_plan.py is a generic, domain-independent temporal-plan validator.
-It parses a PDDL domain + problem together with a MA-LAMA-style plan file (final_plan.txt) and simulates it as a discrete-event system driven directly by the domain's own :condition/:effect declarations, so it needs no per-domain configuration -- shared/contested variables and mutual-exclusion violations fall out of the simulation itself.

-To launch:

-python3 validate_plan.py domain.pddl problem.pddl final_plan.txt [--actor-type TYPE] [-q]

-Exit code: 0 if the plan is valid, 1 otherwise.

 ## --- Project structure ---

 MA-LAMA is composed of four phases, each in its own subfolder with its own README describing its module-specific usage and generated files: